Table of contents

 Streamlining the Supply Chain

 As food safety regulations grow stricter, companies are required to maintain compliance and transparency.
-AI proves to be of immense help in these situations.
+Artificial Intelligence in food technology proves to be of immense help in these situations.
 Being able to evaluate and observe food safety measures throughout the supply chain helps in maintaining accountability.

 US food waste is about one-third of everything produced, equaling about 60 tons and $160 billion each year.
 While some of that waste happens in homes, a large amount is lost in the supply chain.